 Oregon Suzuki Assn.
 (OSA)

-Along with maintaining a private piano studio, Debbie performs as a collaborative pianist in the Vancouver (WA) area with choirs and solo vocalists and instrumentalists.
-She has also served at area churches playing piano, organ, and keyboard.
-Debbie belongs to several professional music teachers organizations and has held many offices, the most recent position being the president at Clark County Music Teachers Association (CCMTA).
-She is also a frequent adjudicator at festivals, adjudications, and competitions.
-In the past few years, she began mentoring students and young adults pursuing careers in music and supporting the arts advocacy groups.
+Along with maintaining a private piano studio, Debbie performs as a collaborative pianist in the Vancouver (WA) area with choirs, solo vocalists, and instrumentalists.
+She has also served at churches playing piano, organ, and keyboard.
+Debbie belongs to several professional music teacher organizations.
+She has held many offices, including the president's position at Clark County Music Teachers Association (CCMTA).
+Debbie is also a frequent adjudicator at festivals, adjudications, and competitions.
+She regularly dedicates her time to mentor aspiring piano teachers and teachers with established studios, supporting piano pedagogy and technique training.

-Debbie began piano training at the age of five and studied with late Kathleen Marie Buswell in her teens, who had been a student of a great Russian pianist, Josef Lhevinne.
+Debbie began piano training at the age of five and in her teen years, studied with the late Kathleen Marie Buswell, who had studied under a great Russian pianist, Josef Lhevinne.
 She also studied piano with renowned pedagogue John Perry, Antoinette Perry, Dr. Lucy DeSa, and Dr. Jill Timmons, and studied organ with Dr. Patricia Lamb.
-She studied at Univ. of California, Irvine, majoring in piano performance under the instruction of Nina Scolnik and received B.M. and M.M.
-While studying at the university, she had the privilege of learning Taubman Technique from her teacher.
+She studied at Univ. of California, Irvine, majoring in piano performance under the instruction of Nina Scolnik, and received B.M. and M.M.
+While studying at the university, she had the privilege of learning the Taubman Technique from her teacher.
 Re-organizing her technique in the Taubman approach changed Debbie's piano playing entirely.
-It started her journey of developing and teaching the technique that will produce a great tone, prevents the injuries, and overcomes technical challenges.
+It started her journey of developing and teaching the technique that will produce a great tone, prevents injuries, and overcomes technical challenges.
 After university, Debbie became a certified teacher in Suzuki piano pedagogy, and her trainers include Dr. Dorris Harrel, Dr. Ray Landers, and Mrs. Rita Hauck.